AmaanMughal/AmaanMughal/README.md

 - 👋 Hi, I’m @amaanmughal
-- 👀 I’m interested in front end developement
+- 👀 I’m interested in full stack developement
 - 📫 You can reach me on my e-mail, amaanthedeveloper@outlook.com

 <!---